dasifefe/rust-game-development-frameworks/README.md

 Here’s some crate suggestions to get you started!

-This list is from the **Game Development in Rust** Discord server ([Invitation link](https://discord.gg/yNtPTb2)) and prioritizes frameworks that have examples and are ready or almost ready for production.
+This curated list is from the **Game Development in Rust** Discord server ([Invitation link](https://discord.gg/yNtPTb2)) and prioritizes frameworks that have examples and are ready or almost ready for production.

 For a longer list of frameworks, see [Are We Game Yet?](https://arewegameyet.rs).